IOTAP’s Work 365 Helps CSPs Qualify to be Direct Bill Partners.

 Microsoft is signaling to the partner community that they need to be ready for scale if they want to work with Microsoft as a Direct Bill partner.
 The only benefit, of being a direct bill partner is that there is a slightly higher margin between working with a distributor and directly with Microsoft.

-The manual cost of labor-intensive processes around billing, subscription management, and customer support will outweigh the few percentage points of margin between being direct and indirect.
+The manual cost of labor-intensive processes around Billing, Subscription Management, and Customer Support will outweigh the few percentage points of a margin between being Direct and Indirect Cloud Service Providers.

 What is Work 365 Apps Offering